jhofscheier/ltex-utils.nvim/README.md

 * The 'Add word to dictionary' code actions uses vim's `spellgood` command to add new words into the internal dictionary.
 * `LTeXUtils modify_dict` runs `mkspell` upon exit.

-This configuration can be advantageous if you prefer to use a single dictionary for both `ltex-ls` and vim's built-in spell checker.
+This configuration can be advantageous if you prefer to use a single dictionary for both `ltex-ls-plus` and vim's built-in spell checker.

 Alternatively, if you want more control over the dictionary, you may set `use_vim_dict` to `false` while configuring `path` and `filename` to update vim's internal dictionary for additional words accordingly.
 Please note that in this case, you will be required to manually execute the `mkspell` command.